Laurent polynomial mirrors for quiver flag zero loci: Mirrors of quiver flag zero loci

 \subsection{The construction}

 Let $L(Q)$ be a ladder diagram for some Fano $Y$-shaped quiver $Q$.
-If $X$ is a complete intersection in a $Y$-shaped quiver flag variety, then it is cut out by sections of line bundles given by tensor powers of the $\det(S_i)^*=\det(Q)$.
-By construction, these are the pullback of the tautological line bundles via the map
+If $X$ is a complete intersection in a $Y$-shaped quiver flag variety, then it is cut out by sections of line bundles given by tensor powers of the $\det(W_i)$.
+Using the identification of $\det(S)^*=\det(F)$ on the Grassmannian (here $S$ is the tautological sub-bundle and $F$ the tautological quotient bundle), we can see that the $\det(W_i)$ are the pullback of the tautological line bundles via the map

 As the degeneration of $M_Q$ is within this product of projective spaces, we see that such a complete intersection degenerates to a complete intersection in $X(Q)$.
 The pullback of the $j^{th}$ tautological line bundle is $L_i$ on $X(Q)$.